Jardelpz/fecthApiMap/readme.md

 The Project shows the distance between a clickmap and a random sputnik.
-This project also sends to backend, when clicked 'Send', your current lcoation.
+This project also sends to backend, when clicked 'Send', your current location.